viviRbi/ROC_project1/readme.md

 I'm a Warrior I have 50 health points!
 ----------------
 The monster appeared.
 It has 334 points.
 The Mage attack.
-The Random Monter loses 200 point
-The Random Monter has 134 left!
+The Random Monter loses 200 points The Random Monter has 134 points left!
 ----------------
 The Random Monter attacks.
 The Warrior loses 31 point The warrior has 19 healthpoint left